 To strengthen the ISTE Standards and make them relevant around the globe, we tapped the wisdom of educators from nearly 40 countries during the most recent refresh of the ISTE Standards.
 The resulting standards released in 2007-10 can be adapted to fit the needs of students, teachers and leaders in any nation.
 Norway, Costa Rica, Malaysia, Japan, Australia, Philippines, Micronesia, Korea, Turkey, the United Arab Emirates, Mexico and Chile are among the many countries where educators are using the standards as a model for their information and communication technology (ICT) frameworks.

-ISTE Coaching in the Persian Gulf
+ISTE Coaching in the Arabian Gulf

 To help ministries of education across the Gulf Arab States make the transition to the digital age, ISTE is collaborating with the Arab Bureau of Education for the Gulf States (ABEGS) on a coaching certificate based on the ISTE Standards for Coaches.
 The program, which launched in early 2014, strives to build the local capacity of teacher leaders, mentors and trainers to help classroom teachers leverage technology to update their instructional practice.